effector/effector/src/content/docs/en/api/effector/Effect.md

 ## `use(handler)` {#use}

-Provides a function, which will be called when effect is triggered.
+Provides a function, which will be called when the effect is triggered.

 ### Formulae {#use-formulae}